drzoidberg/list-manipulation-v2/README.md

 ## 🚧 Roadmap
 - [x] use .filter(), .forEach(), .map(), .reduce() and .sort() synchronously
+- [ ] explore methods of creating unique
-- [ ] similar operations consuming an external API
+- [ ] use similar operations consuming an external API